mfulmer1138/pythontutorial/README.md

 The docs - when you want to know the specifics of the language and modules:
   * https://www.python.org/doc/

-Also a good tutorial - has some interesting sections on unittesting (and test driven development, more generally)
+Dive Into Python lso a good tutorial - and has some interesting sections on unittesting (and test driven development, more generally)
   * http://www.diveintopython3.net
   * http://www.diveintopython3.net/unit-testing.html